Tanzania Transportation Guide: Options, Tips & Travel

 All in all, major cities in Tanzania have affordable and widely used public transport, although their efficiency and the infrastructure level leave much to be desired.

-Cost of Public Transport in Tanzania
+Cost of public transport in Tanzania

 Public transport is relatively cheap in Tanzania as compared to the rest of the world, but prices have been rising steadily in recent years because of the cost of fuel and operation.
 With such increments, transport is affordable to low-income residents and budget travelers.